scrummett/CUNY-Data_607-Spring_2025/README.md

 # CUNY-Data_607-Spring_2025

 PeterKowalchuk has add to this repo
 Another attempt at commit from PeterKowalchuk
 Ok this is the right commit!
+No this is real